 Please note: As a research-led University, we undertake a continuous review of our programmes to ensure quality enhancement and to manage our resources.
 As a result, this programme may be revised during a student’s period of registration; however, any revision will be balanced against the requirement that the student should receive the educational service expected.
 Please read our Disclaimer to see why, when and how changes may be made to a student’s programme.

 Programmes and major changes to programmes are approved through the University’s programme validation process which is described in the University’s Quality handbook.

 Graduates with a good first degree, who wish to follow this programme, should apply through UCAS using code M101.

-- Students must complete seven compulsory modules to satisfy the professional requirements of the Bar Council and Law Society of England and Wales
+- Students must complete seven compulsory modules, which are encompassed by the Core modules of this programme, to satisfy the professional requirements of the Bar Council and Law Society of England and Wales.

 - Students, who intend to practise in a jurisdiction outside the UK should check with the relevant governing legal bodies in your own jurisdiction, to ensure that a two year LLB programme satisfies their criteria.
 This is not currently the case, for example, in Singapore, where a minimum study period of three years is mandated.

 Upon successful completion of the Programme you will obtain a Qualifying Law Degree (QLD) accredited by the Law Society and Bar Council.
 As part of the QLD you must study seven foundational law subjects which are covered in Part 2 (1st Year) and Part 3 (2nd Year) of the Programme.
 Additionally, you must study Legal System and Reasoning in Semester 1 of Part 2 (1st Year) as a core module.
 This module is designed to give you an introduction to the features of the legal system and also how to read and interpret legal materials/sources.
 The connection between different subjects is emphasised throughout the programme.